 - Product Placement: All over the place, though Bland-Name Product also comes up.

-- Romantic Vampire Boy: As with everything else parodied an Played for Laughs
+- Romantic Vampire Boy: As with everything else parodied being Played for Laughs, as it is a parody of Twilight after all.

 - Our Vampires Are Different: They obey multiple vampire 'rules', but only the ones that can be played for laughs at the time.